 Taking a break for an upcoming drug test?
 Take a look at our guide on passing a drug test to give you the best possible chance.

 Want to learn more about how to take a weed tolerance break or how it might affect your treatment plan?
-NuggMD's state-licensed doctors are available from 8am till 10pm daily and weekends.
-No appointment necessary!
+NuggMD's state-licensed doctors are available from 8 am to 10 pm daily and on weekends.
+No appointment is necessary!